Carreau/ipython-wiki/Dev:-Coding-style.md

 ## Naming conventions

-For naming conventions, we also follow the guidelines of PEP 8 [PEP 8](http://www.python.org/dev/peps/pep-0008/).
-Some of the existing code doesn't honor this perfectly, but for all new
+For naming conventions, we also follow the guidelines of [PEP 8](http://www.python.org/dev/peps/pep-0008/).
+Some of the existing code doesn't honor this perfectly, but for all new and refactored
-IPython code (and much existing code is being refactored), we'll use:
+IPython code, we'll use:

 * All `lowercase` module names.
 Long module names can have words separated by underscores (`really_long_module_name.py`), but this is not required.
 Try to use the convention of nearby files.